stanosphere/advent-of-code/README.md

 ### Parsing

-- I started trying to use Pasec properly in Day 2 of 2023
+- I started trying to use Parsec properly in Day 2 of 2023
-- I read (this)[https://jsdw.me/posts/haskell-parsec-basics/] for inspiration, was quite helpful!
+- I read [this](https://jsdw.me/posts/haskell-parsec-basics/) for inspiration, was quite helpful!
 - I've gone back and parsecified some of the older solutions
 - But sometimes all you really need is `chunksOf` and `splitOn` and things like that so I usually leave those alone